gvwilson/thirdbit/src/fiction/cloudherd/index.md

 I have set him to watch over the tralpa until some other arrangement can be made."

-The sun had almost disappeared behind the mountains when the first sharp line of lightning lashed the far-off clouds.
+The sun had almost disappeared behind the mountains when the first sharp line of lightning lashed the far-off peaks.
 "Let's not dawdle," Granna Fee said briskly, settling a canvas tarp over her vegetable plot and weighting it down with stones.
-Children, elders, and everyone else who could walk hurried to ready the village, stepping around soldiers or shooing them out of the way.
+Children, elders, and everyone else who could walk hurried to ready the village, stepping around soldiers, giving them orders, or shooing them out of the way.

 When Noxy got home, her mother was chopping onions.
 "Thanks, sweetling," she said, blinking away a tear.